Az8th/-Epitech-Workshop-MakeYourOwnAutocorrect/README.md

 ]
 ```

-It will give you a left and a right part
+It will give you a list of left and right parts

 Now, let's add the first type of correction : removing.
-Just remove the first letter of each right part (caution crashes on the last one, it is empty !)
+Just remove the first letter of each right part (beware of crashes on the last one, it is empty !)

 The next one is adding a letter, same as above, you can add it to the start of the right part, except you have to iterate through all the letter of the alphabet.